tuned-org-uk/arrowspace-rs/paper.md

 ## taumode and bounded energy
 The main idea for this design is to *build a score that synthesises the energy features and geometric features of the dataset* and apply it to vector searching.

-Rayleigh and Laplacian as bounded energy transformation score become a bounded map: raw energy $E$ is compressed to $E'=\frac{E}{E+\tau}\in$ using a strictly positive scale $\tau$, stabilising tails and making scores comparable across rows and datasets while preserving order within moderate ranges.
+Rayleigh and Laplacian as bounded energy transformation score become a bounded map: raw energy $E$ is compressed to $E′=\frac{E}{E+\tau}\in$ using a strictly positive scale $\tau$, stabilising tails and making scores comparable across rows and datasets while preserving order within moderate ranges.

 Additional τ selection: taumode supports `Fixed`, `Mean`, `Median`, and `Percentile`; non‑finite inputs are filtered and a small floor ensures positivity; the default `Median` policy provides robust scaling across heterogeneously distributed energies.